dyokinn/dyokinn/README.md

 ## Hi, my name is Diogo!
-- 19 years old.
+- 19 years old
-- Currently an undergraduate student at UNICAMP.
+- Currently an undergraduate student at UNICAMP (4/8)
-- IT Project Advisor at Atria.
+- IT Project Advisor at Atria

 #### Already used (basics)
 &nbsp;